 The Oakfuskee Path, main branch of the route led past Warrenton, Griffin, and Greenville to Oakfuskee Town, an early Upper Creek center, on the Tallapoosa River in Alabama.
 White traders began using this trail in the early 1700s.

 Erected 1954 by Georgia Historical Commission.
 (Marker Number 036-1.)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Oliver Hardy Residence (approx. 0.4 miles away); Oliver Norvell Hardy Paul Hamilton Hayne (approx. 6.6 miles away); Grovetown Centennial Monument (approx. 6.6 miles away); Noted Indian Trail (approx. 7 miles away); The Birthplace of George McDuffie (approx. 9.1 miles away); Rev. Daniel Marshall (approx. 9.2 miles away); Woodmen of the World Veterans Monument (approx. 9.2 miles away).
+At Oliver Hardy Residence (approx. 0.4 miles away); Oliver Norvell Hardy (approx. half a mile away); Paul Hamilton Hayne (approx. 6.6 miles away); Grovetown Centennial Monument (approx. 6.6 miles away); Noted Indian Trail (approx. 7 miles away); The Birthplace of George McDuffie (approx. 9.1 miles away); Rev. Daniel Marshall (approx. 9.2 miles away); Woodmen of the World Veterans Monument (approx. 9.2 miles away).
 Touch for a list and map of all markers in Harlem.

 Categories. • Antebellum South, US • Native Americans • Roads & Vehicles •

 More.
 Search the internet for Famous Indian Trail.